MatthewMing11/napari-foobar/README.md

 ### resize cells from image

-Resizes the cells so that they appear properly in the display.
+Resizes the cells so that they appear properly in the display.(Will only modify image selected in image_layer so if you have a labeled layer, change it to an image layer,select it under image_layer and process it with this button.
+Then convert it back to a label.)

 ### process stack as 3D